 My First Impressions

-If you click on any of the jobs, you’re taken to a more detailed description that also has a link to apply.
-You can also sort jobs by company name, location, newest jobs, or you can browse the “Best Lists of Companies” put together by FlexJobs.
+If you click on any of the jobs, you’re taken to a more detailed description with a link to apply.
+It’s also possible to sort jobs by company name, location, newest jobs, or you can browse the “Best Lists of Companies” put together by FlexJobs.

 Other FlexJobs Perks